Learning to Encode and Classify Test Executions: Approach

 \subsection{Preprocessing}

 The execution traces gathered with our approach include information on methods declared in external libraries, called during the linking phase.
-To keep the length of the traces tractable and relevant, we preprocess the traces to only keep trace lines for methods that are defined, i.e. have a function body, in the module (which may be included from other files), and remove trace lines for declared functions that are not defined, but simply linked to later.
+To keep the length of the traces tractable and relevant, we preprocess the traces to only keep trace lines for methods that are defined within the module, and remove trace lines for declared functions that are not defined, but simply linked to later.

 For method invocations within loops, a new trace line is created for each invocation of the same method within the loop.
 For loops with large numbers of iterations, this can lead to redundancy when the method is invoked with similar arguments and return values.
 We address this potential redundancy issue by applying average pooling to trace lines with identical caller-callee methods within loops.
-No preprocessing is applied to global variables in the trace.